 Level 2 charging is generally appropriate to serve employment and residential areas where additional charging capacity is needed.

 Additional Level 3 charging infrastructure will be needed to support travelers, ride-hail and delivery drivers, and others who need to charge their vehicles as quickly as possible.
 Level 3 infrastructure will also provide valuable redundancy in Dane County's charging ecosystem.

 Funding for new EV charging installations may come from a variety of sources.
-Local businesses and apartment buildings may choose to fund charging infrastructure to serve their employees, customers, or residents.
-Private charging networks may choose to fund installations in locations that they believe will be profitable.
-While local governments may choose to provide funding and/or parking space (on- or off-street) for new charging infrastructure in certain locations to meet environmental justice or other goals, they are not expected to be a major source of funding for EV infrastructure expansion.
-The most important roles for local governments in expanding EV charging infrastructure are in assisting businesses and residents in navigating regulatory issues and ensuring that plans, policies, and ordinances support private sector infrastructure investments.
-In addition, local governments also play a valuable role in securing federal EV infrastructure grant funding for their communities.
+Local businesses and apartment buildings may fund charging infrastructure to serve their employees, customers, or residents.
+Private charging networks may fund installations in locations they believe will be profitable.
+While local governments may choose to provide funding or parking spaces (onor off-street) for new charging infrastructure in certain locations to meet environmental justice or other goals, they are not expected to be a major source of funding for EV infrastructure expansion.
+The most important roles for local governments in expanding EV charging infrastructure are in assisting businesses and residents in navigating regulatory issues and ensuring that plans, policies, and ordinances support private-sector infrastructure investments.